 When we moved into our forever home, I knew I wanted to maintain the white look throughout our house.
-We had marble floors installed in our entry way and I actually wanted the carrara white marble but our contractor convinced me to go for crema marfil- still somewhat light.
-For our walls, I selected a soft white hue and also kept most of our furniture linen colored to maintain the white home look.
+We had marble floors installed in our entry way.
+I actually wanted the carrara white marble but our contractor convinced me to go for crema marfil- still somewhat light.
+For our walls, I selected a soft white hue.
+I also kept most of our furniture linen colored to maintain the white home look.
 My hubby was not too excited with my color choices, especially with two young boys.
 Friends with children also said white walls are the worst to have with kids.

 Two years into our “white” home, I have to say that we have successfully maintained a fairly white home with kids- not too much stains on furniture or dirt smudges on the walls.

 So the question remains- how do you maintain a white home with kids?
 Here is what I learned:

 - Buy furniture with kid friendly fabrics.
 There are so many furniture now with durable, quality fabrics.
 Some of these fabrics are stainproof and waterproof.
 We have mostly linen furniture and well made linen repels stains and cleans easily.

 - Limit bright juice and snacks off the furniture.

 - Keep throw blankets on your sofa.
 This way, when the kids do make a mess while sitting on the sofa, it will hopefully be on the washable throws.